Kenneth L. Marcus: Office for Civil Rights

 Marcus served as Staff Director of the U.S. Commission on Civil Rights from 2004 to 2008.

 In May 2004, Marcus issued a letter admonishing recipients of federal education funds that in order to comply with Title IX they must designate a Title IX coordinator because OCR had found that some institutions were not complying with the requirement.
 Members of the National Coalition for Women and Girls in Education had urged OCR to issue such guidance to strengthen Title IX.
 The Feminist Majority Foundation welcomed the letter.

 Marcus joined with then-Assistant Attorney General for Civil Rights Rene Alexander Acosta to issue guidance warning school districts to cease racially segregated activities.
 Their joint letter warned that practices such as holding segregated high school proms or naming separate race-based sets of recipients for senior-year honors (such as homecoming queen) "are inconsistent with federal law and should not be tolerated."

-In an official letter, Marcus also clarified that OCR would interpret Title VI and Title IX as if they protected the rights of ethnic groups that shared a religious faith, to the same extent as if they did not share a common faith.
-This policy has been applied to Jewish, Muslim, and Sikh students.
+In an official letter, Marcus also clarified in 2004 that OCR would interpret Title VI and Title IX as if they protected the rights of ethnic groups that shared a religious faith, to the same extent as if they did not share a common faith.
+The policy has been applied to Jewish, Muslim, and Sikh students.
+It was cited and strengthened by the Obama, Trump and Biden administrations, eventually becoming coined as the “Marcus Doctrine.”

 In October 2004, Marcus issued a notice amending the regulations implementing Title IX of the Education Amendments of 1972.
 The purpose of the notice was to facilitate for school districts to offer single-sex public elementary and secondary education.

 James S. Murphy, in The Atlantic wrote about Marcus's service at OCR: "With Marcus, the administration started taking a stronger approach to enforcing civil-rights laws.
 During his term, he issued guidance reminding schools of the need to have a Title IX officer and clarifying that Title VI also protected students of faith from discrimination."
-Marcus' work spearheaded OCR's efforts to better enforce and protect civil-right laws in America.
-Marcus was credited by The Wall Street Journal with having taken "an agency in disarray" that lacked "basic management controls," and turned it into an agency that "deserves a medal for good governance."